metio/terraform-provider-k8s/docs/data-sources/helm_toolkit_fluxcd_io_helm_release_v2_manifest.md

 Optional:

-- `images` (Attributes List) Images is a list of (image name, new name, new tag or digest)for changing image names, tags or digests.
-This can also be achieved with apatch, but this operator is simpler to specify. (see [below for nested schema](#nestedatt--spec--post_renderers--kustomize--images))
+- `images` (Attributes List) Images is a list of (image name, new name, new tag or digest) for changing image names, tags or digests.
+This can also be achieved with a patch, but this operator is simpler to specify. (see [below for nested schema](#nestedatt--spec--post_renderers--kustomize--images))
-- `patches` (Attributes List) Strategic merge and JSON patches, defined as inline YAML objects,capable of targeting objects based on kind, label and annotation selectors. (see [below for nested schema](#nestedatt--spec--post_renderers--kustomize--patches))
+- `patches` (Attributes List) Strategic merge and JSON patches, defined as inline YAML objects, capable of targeting objects based on kind, label and annotation selectors. (see [below for nested schema](#nestedatt--spec--post_renderers--kustomize--patches))

 <a id="nestedatt--spec--post_renderers--kustomize--images"></a>
 ### Nested Schema for `spec.post_renderers.kustomize.images`